solyarisoftware/voskJs/README.md

    - `freeModel()`

-   In that way you can embed the voskjs module in your nodejs program, accessing async functions with best performance at runtime.
+   In that way you can embed the voskjs module in your nodejs program, accessing async functions for a corret behavior on an usual sigle thread nodejs program.

+   > NOTE:
-   > because the async functions approach, the solution is suitable for and embedded system,
+   > This solution is suitable for singe user (sequential) requests, for an embedded system,
-   > not a server with multiple concurrent requests.
+   > not a server with multiple concurrent users requests.
+   > For this last case I'll soon provide a seprated server-based solution using nodejs workers threads

 2. voskjs program could be easily used as command line test system.